levon003/levon003.github.io/_posts/2026-04-03-structuring-research-narratives.md

 Your solution should correspond clearly to the points you raised in the technical problem.
 If your technical solution seems to respond to a broader or more narrow problem than your technical problem suggests, that's a good indicator that you should rework the technical problem or consider presenting less of the work.

-For in-progress work, it works well for the technical solution to be tentative or half-way; by explicitly characterizing the technical problem you're trying to solve, you make it obvious where the holes are in your solution.
+For in-progress work, it works fine for the technical solution to be tentative or incomplete; by explicitly characterizing the technical problem you're trying to solve, you make it obvious where the holes are in your solution.

-It can be appropriate for the technical solution to include only a brief teaser of your research work, or to include additional details about the methods you used and your results.
+It can be appropriate for the technical solution to include only a brief teaser of your research work.
+In longer formats, it is fine to include additional details about the methods you used and your results alongside the technical solution.

 ### How the solution helps society